scripsi/inky-impression-case/README.md

 ## Introduction

-This is a wall-mounting case for the [Pimoroni Inky Impression](https://shop.pimoroni.com/products/inky-impression) 7-colour e-ink display.
+This is a wall-mounting or desk-stand case for the [Pimoroni Inky Impression](https://shop.pimoroni.com/products/inky-impression) 7-colour e-ink display.
 I wanted to make a simple protective case for the display and a Raspberry Pi Zero W which had the following features:

 * A clean front with no visible fixings and a symmetrical border around the image area
 * No pressure applied to the fragile glass screen of the Inky Impression
 * Access to the 4 buttons on the Inky Impression board
 * Access to the breakout connector on the Inky Impression board
 * Simple wall-mounting
+* An optional desk-stand

 ![Exploded Front View](img/exploded-front.png "Exploded Front View")